 Rarely are surveys conducted with a sampling frame that perfectly represents the target population.
 The sampling frame is one of the many sources of error in the survey process.
 The sampling frame used for the address sample contained duplicate units because some households receive mail in more than one way.
-To permit adjustment for this duplication of households in the sampling frame, we included a question on the mail questionnaire that asked how many different ways respondents receive mail.
+To permit adjustment for this duplication of households in the sampling frame, a question about how many different ways respondents receive mail was included on the survey instrument (see question 026).

 In rural areas, some of the addresses do not contain street addresses or box numbers.
 Simplified addresses contain insufficient information for mailing questionnaires.
 Consequently, alternative sources of usable addresses were used when a carrier route contained simplified addresses.
-This partially ameliorated the frame's known undercoverage of rural areas, but the coverage and undeliverable rates for this portion of the frame is not known.
+This partially ameliorated the frame's known undercoverage of rural areas although the actual coverage and undeliverable rates for this portion of the frame is not known.